Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 2: Use CPU(None) hardware accelerator instead of GPU.

-3: Import the <I>embeddings</I> and <I>datasets</I> folders (import from the colab file area in the left column. if you can not import folders directly, create two empty folders named datasets and embeddings, respectively.
-Then import their files. )
+3: Import the <I>embeddings</I> and <I>datasets</I> folders (import from the colab file area in the left column.
+If you can not import folders directly, create two empty folders named datasets and embeddings, respectively.
+Then import their files.)

 ## ***jieba Usage***
 * `pip install jieba`